rayhog/aviator-jekyll-template/_documentation/overview.md

   software version or hardware product.

-  * Nodes contain one or more attributes, which provide data in key-value pairs such as `{product: Excel}` or `{manufacturer: Microsoft}`.
+  * Nodes contain one or more attributes, which provide data in key-value pairs such as the following examples: <br>
+  `{product: Excel}` or `{manufacturer: Microsoft}`.

-  * Nodes are connected by relationships that you use to query multiple nodes in a single query.
+  * Nodes are connected by relationships that you use to connect multiple nodes in a single query.

   ###### The following graph shows the Technopedia nodes and relationships: